 Devil's Peak could have no other name.
 The trail leading to the craggy top runs just over 3.5 miles, but gains some 3200 feet in elevation.
 I assured myself and my father it'd be just fine.
 I mean, how hard could three miles be?
-Initial online research seemed to answer the question with an emphatic REALLY EFFING HARD.
+Initial online research seemed to answer the question with an emphatic REALLY DANG HARD.
 I figured, what do they know?
-There's only one way to find out, and I bet the views would be worth it.
+And either way, the views would surely be worth it.
+Right?

-Since no one in the family had known of its existence, we gambled and hoped no one else in the PDX area did either (in hindsight, lol).
-So, on a warm, late summer morning my old man and I landed at the Cool Creak trailhead—after grabbing a maple bar from the world famous Huckleberry Inn in Government Camp, of course—and set out on what was to be a rather trying trail hike.
+Since no one in the family had known of its existence, we gambled and hoped no one else in the Portland area did either (in hindsight, lol).
+So, on a warm, late summer morning my old man and I landed at the trailhead—after grabbing a maple bar from the world famous Huckleberry Inn in nearby Government Camp—and set out on what was to be a rather trying trail hike.

-The trailhead was nearly a 45 degree angle from the gravel road where we left the Subaru.
+The trailhead is nearly a 45 degree angle from the gravel road where we left the old Subaru.
 By the time two hours passed we were sure we were merely a few feet away.
-I was totally spent, and the old man was too.
+I was totally spent, and my father was too.
 Then we passed a halfway marker carved into a tree and just about threw in the towel.
-An hour longer and we reached the 5,045 ft peak, laying eyes on one handsome lookout tower.
+But an hour longer and we reached the 5,045 ft peak, laying eyes on one handsome lookout tower.
 We have sheer stubbornness to thank for reaching the peak.

-Two creaky wire cots, a 300 degree view of The Great Northwest, and a couple well-earned cold ones welcomed us.
-Once we settled in (read: cleaned up mouse poop and swept for an hour or two) two log books bursting with entries proved enough entertainment while we waited for sundown.
-They also proved the landmark tower had in fact been inhabited by curious folks like us for nearly every night of summer 2015, and likely for many more summers before it.
+Two creaky wire cots, a 300 degree view of The Great Northwest, and evidence of a very healthy mouse population—along with a couple well-earned cold ones.
+Once we settled in (read: cleaned up mouse poop and swept for an hour or two) two log books bursting with entries proved plenty of entertainment while we waited for sundown.
+They also proved the landmark tower had in fact been inhabited by curious folks like us for nearly every night for months prior to our visit, and likely for years before it.

-Btw, a word to the wise: if all the trail guidebooks say a hike is hard, it is.
+A word to the wise: If all the trail guidebooks say a hike is hard, it probably is.